swcarpentry/DEPRECATED-bc/version-control/git/remote/Readme.md

 so many languages, there will certainly be disagreements about what to say instead of "Welcome."

-I, for example, am from Tamil Nadu, India, so I'll push (to the upstream repository) my own version of Welcome on line 2 of Readme.md.
+I, for example, am from Tamil Nadu, India, so I'll push (to the upstream repository) my own version of Welcome on line 5 of Readme.md.

 You may speak another language, perhaps even English, however, and may want to replace the Tamil word 'vanakkam' with an equivalent word that you prefer (welcome, willkommen, bienvenido, benvenuti, etc.).

 You'll want to start a new branch for development.
-It's a good convention to think of your master branch as the "production branch," typically by keeping that branch clean of your local edits until they are ready for release.
+It's a good convention to think of your master branch (in this case your 2013-01-chicago branch) as the "production branch," typically by keeping that branch clean of your local edits until they are ready for release.
 Developers typically use the master branch of their local fork to track other developers changes in the remote repository until their own local development branch changes are ready